eugecm/wikipath/README.md

 # wikipath

-A program to find a path between two wikipedia articles.
+A program to find a path between two Wikipedia articles.
 It is my first clojure program.
 Makes use of [ubigraph](http://ubietylab.net/ubigraph/) to display the explored tree.